 - How will the premium payment button read on the kiosk?

 - Request two LIVE Production student cards from the operator, one funded with $5 to $10 and one unfunded.

 Operator Contact – Coordinates client resources, sends student cards to the 365 Fulfillment team.
-The operator will need to work with university’s Blackboard Administrator, who will fill out the form below and send it to Apriva.
+The operator will need to work with university’s Blackboard Administrator, who will then work with Apriva to get set up with a Campus.

-365 Fulfillment – When the Blackboard Campus Provisioning Form is complete, Fulfillment will create Blackboard terminal number(s) under each of the Apriva Device IDs.
+365 Fulfillment – When the university's Campus is created by Apriva, Fulfillment will create Blackboard terminal number(s) under each of the Apriva Device IDs.

 Blackboard Administrator – This is an admin generally employed by the university, who will configure the Blackboard side of the interface.
 They will also provide 365 with the site specific parameter values needed for communications.

 Client Network Administrator – A network admin at the university may or may not be needed.
 The Blackboard interface communicates over a specific port and IP address which may require a network expert on location.